 I thought we had a crime-fighting president.
 But at this point, it has become increasingly clear to me that what we have is a genocidal maniac who has no value for human life and no regard for the rule of law.

 For love of country, I now withdraw support from him.
-I extend my heartfelt apology to the Filipino people for having supported this president.
+I extend my heartfelt apology to this nation for having supported this president.